fathima-busthana/Diary-cocoder-Backend/README.md

 # **Diary Cocoder backend**

-The Backend of project was built using Node js Express js and Few other npm packeges
+The Backend of project was built using Node js Express js and Few other npm packages

 ### Features